Sum of squares function

-In number theory, the sum of squares function is an arithmetic function that gives the number of representations for a given positive integer n as the sum of k squares, where representations that differ only in the order of the summands or in the signs of the numbers being squared are counted as different.
-It is denoted by r_{k}(n).
+In number theory, the sum of squares function is an arithmetic function that gives the number of representations for a given positive integer $n$ as the sum of $k$ squares, where representations that differ only in the order of the summands or in the signs of the numbers being squared are counted as different.
+It is denoted by $r_k(n)$.